-The fair values of the internally used technology were valued using the relief from royalty approach, relying on publicly available information to determine the royalty rate that OMX would have to pay a third-party for the use of the technologies.
+The fair values of the internally used technology were valued using the income approach, specifically the relief from royalty approach, relying on publicly available information to determine the royalty rate that OMX would have to pay a third-party for the use of the technologies.
 This valuation methodology is based on the concept that because OMX owns the technologies it does not have to pay a third-party for the right to license the technology.